 Our company-wide water quality assurance program includes vigilant monitoring throughout our systems and testing at our state-of-the-art laboratory.
-Additionally, since we began operating the Grand Oaks water system, we have worked diligently to maintain all water system facilities to provide a reliable, high-quality supply.
+Additionally, we proactively maintain and upgrade facilities to provide a reliable, high-quality supply.
+Cal Water has developed a long-term water supply and facilities master plan to help King City have a reliable water system for many years to come.